Are You a Preacher or a Pastor?

-Pastors are the primary overseer of the church and elders are under shepherds, but Jesus is the Chief Shepherd (1 Peter 5:4, 1 Peter 2:25).
+Pastors are the primary overseer of the church and elders are under shepherds, Jesus being the Chief Shepherd (1 Peter 5:4, 1 Peter 2:25).
 Pastors are called to exercise oversight over the body and all the ministries of the church, much of which may be delegated.

 4. Pastors must protect the flock.
 James 3:5-6 says division starts with the “tongue” – gossip, criticism, complaining, divisiveness, slander, casting doubt as to the vision and direction of the church, erroneous teaching, etc. Pastors must equip their people with the Word of God so they are prepared when false doctrine creeps into the church.
 For example, people in and outside the church may try to steal disciples away from the pastor by casting doubt about leadership.

 Fortunately, division can be dealt with on the congregational level before it gets to the pastor.
 When divisiveness begins in your church, abruptly stop it.
-Rebuke is needed to arrest it.
+Rebuke is needed to arrest it (Romans 16:17).
 It may seem harsh, but if action is taken right away many problem can be avoided.
 If you’re not instructing your people in sound doctrine (Titus 2:1), they may be easily swayed and led astray.

 - Acts 20:28-30 – “Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.
 I know that after my departure savage wolves will come in among you, not sparing the flock, and from among your own selves men will arise, speaking perverse things, to draw away the disciples after them.”